42 Best places to visit in the Scottish Highlands

 Where are the Scottish Highlands?

+What is considered the Scottish highlands?
 The Scottish Highlands region is a vast area covering more than 11000 square miles.
 The further north you travel the more wild and remote the Highlands become.

 Inverness is the main city of the Scottish Highlands and one of the best places to stay since many of the Highland attractions such as Loch Ness and the Cairngorms National Park are just a short drive away.
 The Moray Firth has some stunning shorelines and the hiking on the Moray Trail is phenomenal.
 You can also make a visit to what is known as the sunniest spot in Scotland Nairns beach.

-Fort William in the western Highlands is considered the outdoor capital of the UK.
+One of the best places in the Scottish highlands to visit is Fort William in the western Highlands is considered the outdoor capital of the UK.
 Basing yourself in Fort William gives you the perfect place to explore Ben Nevis the UK’s tallest mountain or take the Gondola up the mountainside.
 You can visit Glencoe and Glenfinnan more on those later.

 Aviemore is around 30 miles south of Inverness and is the main town in the Cairngorms National Park.
 A popular ski destination and a summer vacation spot in the Highlands and is close to Loch an Eilein (5 miles south), Loch Morlich and the Cairngorm Reindeer Centre.